Integrity Building Inspections

 Thank youGary Martin - Owner Integrity Building Inspections

-We offer our Whole House Inspection at a fixed price regardless of thesize or age of a single family dwelling.
-We basically have ONE PRICE for a WHOLE HOUSE INSPECTION for any single family house less than 4500 square feet.
+We offer our Whole House Inspection at a fixed price regardless of the size, age, or condition of most single family dwellings.
+Our prices for a WHOLE HOUSE INSPECTION for any single family house less than 3500 square feet are very competetive.
+We have only raised our prices once since 2009.

 Most of our competitors have additional fees and costs that increase their inspection price:

-We do not have additional fees for a Whole House inspection.
+We do not have additional fees for most Whole House inspections.
 When you compare costs, make sure that your get the real cost of an inspection.
+We put it in writing, up front with no surprises.

 Included in our Whole House Inspection is free telephone consultation for up to 2 years after your inspection.
 Please do not hesitate to contact us with any questions on your home even after your inspection.
 Our contact number is 816-922-9529.
 We take pride in offering a service to help our customers that does not stop after the inspection.